apache/airflow/contributing-docs/03_d_contributors_quick_start_pr.rst

     under the License.

 ***********************************
-Contributor's Quick Start - PR flow
+Contributor's Quick Start - Pull Request flow
 ***********************************

 **The outline for this document in GitHub is available at top-right corner button (with 3-dots and 3 lines).**